ZZP12/CS7280_Network_Science/M3L08_Advanced_Topics_in_Community_Detection/M3L08_Advanced_Topics_in_Community_Detection.md

 1. A node of even a single snapshot is also a node of the global network, and an edge of even a single snapshot is also an edge between the corresponding two nodes at the global network.
 2. Additionally, the global network includes edges between the instances of any node X at different snapshots (so if X appears at time T and at time T+1, there will be an edge between the corresponding two node instances in the global network).
-3. After creating the global network, a community detection algorithm is applied on that network to compute a “reference” community structure.
+3. After creating the global network, a community detection algorithm is applied on that network to compute a “__reference__” community structure.
 Then, that reference community structure is mapped back to each snapshot, based on the nodes and edges that are present at that snapshot.
-4. This approach usually produces the smoothest (or most stable) results – but it can miss major steps in the evolution of the community structure (such as communities that merge or split).
+4. This approach usually produces the __smoothest (or most stable)__ results – but it can __miss__ major steps in the evolution of the community structure (such as communities that merge or split).
 This last point however also depends on the length of the window W.

 **Food for Thought**
 Explain in more detail the rationale for constructing the "global network" and for computing a "reference" community structure based on that network.